hrbrmstr/psl/README.md

 You need a recent `libpsl`.

   - macOS: `brew install libpsl`
-  - Debian/Ubuntu-ish: Many repos have old versions so build from source and run `ldconfig` afterwards
+  - Debian/Ubuntu-ish: Many repos have old versions so it’s *highly* suggested that you build from source and ensure the library & header files are accessible
-  - Windows: Just use `urltools::suffix_extract()`
+  - Windows: Just use `urltools::suffix_extract()` until winlibs are available for psl

 ## Installation